abernard-kooth/ethical-ai/case-study/guide_overview.md

     2. Having a clear and accessible PBG Framework
     3. Establishing a well-defined auditability trail in your PBG Framework through robust activity logging protocols that are consolidated digitally in a process log
 2. **Outcome Transparency**: Provide a clear, understandable explanation of how and why the AI system made a specific decision or behaved in a certain way, taking into account societal factors and relationships.
 This includes:
-    - formal or logical explanations
+    - Formal or logical explanations
-    - explanations of the technical rationale
+    - Explanations of the technical rationale
-    - clarification of the socially meaningful content from outcomes
+    - Clarification of the socially meaningful content from outcomes
-    - moral justification
+    - Moral justification

 Transparency also involves designing a sufficiently interpretable AI system:
 1. Look first to context, potential impact, and domain-specific need when determining the interpretability requirements of your project